 Will I be able to continue charging purchases at the Bookstore?

 When do I have to move out of my room and leave campus?Students generally have three days to vacate their residence hall rooms once their Withdrawal is in effect.
-In some cases, students may be able to work with the Office of the Dean of Students and Residence Life on this timeline if more time is needed to make travel arrangements.
+In some cases, students may be able to work with the office of the Vice President for Student Services and Dean of Students, and Residence Life on this timeline if more time is needed to make travel arrangements.
 Please note that your refund for room and board is pro-rated and based on the day you move out of your room and your remaining board points.

 Can I store my belongings on campus?If you are withdrawing you are encouraged to take all of your belongings with you or to make off campus arrangements for storage.
 The office of Residence Life has information on its web site about off campus storage options at http://web.reed.edu/res_life.
 Please note that you may give permission to a friend or family member to pick up your boxes for you, if you are unavailable to do so.
 Please contact Residence Life for details at 503-777-7536.

 What happens to my present room contract?When you withdraw your room and board contract terminates on the date specified by the Assistant Dean of Residence Life or designee (normally three days after your withdrawal is in effect).
-If you return your room key and there is no damage to your room, you will generally get a full refund on your $100 housing deposit as a credit to your account.
-If you would prefer the credit refunded to you in check form, you can request it from the Business Office after the credit appears in your student account.
+If you return your room key and there is no damage to your room, you will generally not receive any additional charges.

 What if I withdraw over winter break?If you withdraw over winter break or at the beginning of the spring semester, once the residence halls open for spring semester you will have three days to pack your room and leave Reed.
 Students may ask for special permission from the Assistant Dean of Residence Life to return to the halls before they open to move their belongings from their room.
 Students who have withdrawn are not allowed to occupy their rooms overnight without permission from Residence Life.